Skip to main content

 • Hold off on social media: You have to actively decide when you will allow your child to join social media platforms and public online forums.
 Per most social media companies, kids under the age of 13 aren’t even allowed to have their own accounts — so this should be the absolute minimum age for participating in social media.
 However, you know your child best.

-• It is never a bad idea to wait until they are a bit older: It takes a certain level of maturity and perspective to be able to can handle the interpersonal challenges that come with having a digital footprint.
-And the reality is: The less exposure they have, the less likely cyberbullying is affecting them.
+• It is never a bad idea to wait until they are a bit older: It takes a certain level of maturity and perspective to be able to handle the interpersonal challenges that come with having a digital footprint.
+The reality is that the less exposure they have, the less likely cyberbullying is affecting them.

-• Avoid engaging: It can be tempted for a child to reply to a cyberbully with similar tactics.
+• Avoid engaging: It can be tempting for a child to reply to a cyberbully with similar tactics.
 But throwing “comment punches” will just perpetuate the issue.
 Instead, talk to your teen about walking away.
-Oftentimes, cyberbullies poke, prod, and look to elicit a reaction; don’t give them the satisfaction and don’t allow your child to stoop to that level.
+Oftentimes, cyberbullies poke, prod, and look to elicit a reaction; don’t give them the satisfaction, and don’t allow your child to stoop to that level.

 • Report and block: If your child is being bullied online, the offending behavior should be reported, and the offending person should be blocked.